Published Feb 2, 2018. Last updated May 30, 2018.

 The General Data Protection Regulation (GDPR) provides new, consistent standards across the EU to protect the rights of EU citizens regarding how their personal data is being used.
 It went into effect on May 25, 2018 and applies to any company that uses personal data from EU citizens.

-We are committed to privacy and security and will be ready for the GDPR before May 25, 2018.
+We are committed to privacy and security and were ready for the GDPR as it came into effect on May 25, 2018.
 But that’s not all.
 As a Processor for your user data, we are also committed to making it easier for you to comply and equipping you, our customers, with easier paths towards your compliance with the GDPR.

-Here we’ll provide a quick overview of GDPR and share what we’re doing to prepare.
+Here we’ll provide a quick overview of GDPR and share what we did to prepare.

 Replacing the existing EU privacy directive 95/46/EC, which has been in place for over 20 years, the GDPR strengthens and expands the privacy rights of individuals in an era in which much of life takes place online.

 The GDPR is extensive, affecting not just businesses based in the EU but also any company that processes the personal data of EU citizens.
 For instance, if you’re sending data about a person in the EU to Customer.io, it’s likely that the GDPR applies to you.